 However, on the road to better health, all it takes to get started is to put a foot out and take the first step.
 In honor of the Great American Smokeout, the Lung Institute intends to support anyone wishing to start the journey to being tobacco- free today.

 Beginning on November 16, 1977, The Great American Smokeout has been an annual event in the U.S. with the goal of encouraging the current population of nearly 44 million Americans to quit smoking for one day with the hopes that the decision will convince them to quit smoking for good.
 Today smoking is still the largest preventable cause of disease and premature death in the United States.

 As we’ve mentioned before, by quitting smoking even for a short amount of time, your body begins to take notice and there is a significant effect on respiratory health.
 Within twenty minutes of quitting, your heart rate and blood pressure will begin to drop.
 Within 12 hours of quitting, the carbon monoxide level in your blood drops to normal.
 Within two weeks to three months, your circulation improves and your lung function increases.
 In effect, you actively become healthier the longer you abstain from smoking.

 Quitting smoking is a difficult endeavor, but it is objectively worth it.
 Whether fighting to maintain your health for the sake of loved ones or just yourself, by participating in the Great American Smokeout and quitting smoking even for just a day, you’ll be making a step in the right direction towards a healthier and longer life.

 If you or a loved one suffers from COPD, or any lung disease, the Lung Institute may be able to help with a variety of treatment options.
-Contact us at (800) 729-3065 to find out if you qualify for stem cell therapy.
+Contact us at (800) 729-3065 to find out if you qualify for cellular therapy.